Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

+We generate an integration mask $\hat{\Omega}_i$ by integrating the target mask $\Omega_i$ and three highly co-occured masks.
+For AOSA-approx, patches are extracted from the region that is enlarged by 4 pixels around the occlusion mask.

-We compare the proposed method with Grad-CAM~\cite{gradcam}, occlusion sensitivity analysis (OSA)~\cite{osm}, and STEP~\cite{step}.
+We compare the proposed method with Grad-CAM~\cite{gradcam}, occlusion sensitivity analysis (OSA)~\cite{osm}, SmoothGrad~\cite{smoothgrad}, and STEP~\cite{step}.
 Grad-CAM and OSA are applied by extending the 2D matrix data of images to the 3D tensor data of videos.
-For Grad-CAM, we utilize feature maps of the final convolutional layer.
-For OSA, we set the occlusion size to $8\times16\times16$ pixels and the interval between occluded regions to every 8 pixels in the spatial direction and every 2 pixels in the temporal direction.
-For STEP, the visualization method of the video recognition network, we use the default parameters ~\cite{step}.
+In TimeSFomer, we also use Attention Rollout~\cite{rollout}, a visualization method for transformers, as a comparison method.
+For OSA, we set the occlusion size to half the number of frames in the time direction and the size of 2\% of the entire image in the spatial direction.
+For STEP, the visualization method of the video recognition network, we use the default parameters~\cite{step}.